usethesource/rascal-website/docs/Rascalopedia/SoftwareEvolution/index.md

 *  _Continuing Growth_: The functional content of programs must be continually increased to maintain user satisfaction over their lifetime.

-_Software evolution_ is a specialisation in [Software Engineering](../../Rascalopedia/SoftwareEngineering/index.md) that address the following:
+_Software evolution_ is a specialisation in [Software Engineering](../../Rascalopedia/SoftwareEngineering/index.md) that addresses the following:

 *  Understanding the reasons for software evolution.
 *  Understanding the impact of software evolution on the structure and quality of source code.